isomerpages/mse/_take-action/2d-sgeco-apply.md

 ---

 The SG Eco Fund is only open for application during the grant call periods.
-The next grant call will open from **26 August 2021 to 17 October 2021**.
+The grant call is now open from **26 August 2021 to 17 October 2021**.

-Attend one of our briefing webinars to learn more about the application process and expectations on what makes a good application.
+Attend one of our SG Eco Fund workshops to learn more about the application process and tips on crafting a good proposal.
 Sign up for a webinar here \&lt;link to registration form\&gt;.

 ![Timeline](/images/sgeco-timeline.png)

-### *Application process*
+**Application Process**

 All application forms must be submitted via FormSG (see below) by **17 October 2021, 23:59pm**.
 Applications received via email will **not** be considered.